 Dealing representative ссо One of these five options: One of these two options: 1.
 CIF 1.
-CIF, CSC or IFIC; and PDO, MFDC or 2.
-CSC CCOQ and 12 months of relevant securities industry experience in the 36-month period before applying for 3.
-IFIC registration CFA Charter and 12 months of relevant securities industry experience in the 36- month period before applying for registration or exempt from these under subsection Advising representative requirements - portfolio manager or exempt from these under subsection 16.10(1)
+CIF, CSC or IFIC; and PDO, MFDC or CCOQ and 12 months of relevant 2.
+CSC securities industry experience in the 36- 3.
+IFIC month period before applying for registration 4.
+CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration CCO requirements - portfolio manager or exempt from these under subsection 16.9(2) 5.
+Advising representative requirements - portfolio manager or exempt from these under subsection 16.10(1)

 Exempt market dealer

 Dealing representative ссо

 One of these four options: One of these two options:

 CSC EMP CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for PDO or CCOQ and EMP or CSC and 12 months of relevant securities industry experience in the 36-month period before applying for registration CCO requirements - portfolio manager or exempt from these under subsection

 registration 4.
 Advising representative requirements - portfolio manager or exempt from these under subsection 16.10(1) 16.9(2)

 Scholarship pla

 Dealing representative CCO

-SRP, BMP, and PDO or CCOQ and 12 month of relevant security industry experience in the 36-month period before applying for registration
+SRP, BMP, and PDO or CCOQ and 12 months of relevant security industry experience in the 36-month period before applying for registration

 Restricted dealer

 Dealing representative ссо

 Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis